DominikSzczesniak/console-tic-tac-toe-app/README.md

 ## How to run
 - Download library from: https://github.com/DominikSzczesniak/TicTacToe
-- Build a jar file by using Maven install
+- Build a jar file using Maven install
-- Now you can run the app from Launcher class
+- Run the app from Launcher class

 ## Features